 American lighting designer Mimi Jordan Sherin made her Royal Opera debut in 2004 on Lady Macbeth of Mtsensk, directed by Richard Jones, and has since returned to work on L’Heure espagnole/Gianni Schicchi, The Gambler, Anna Nicole (co-credit with D.M.
-Wood) and Gloriana, all directed by Jones, and Oreste in Wilton’s Music Hall, directed by Gerard Jones.
+Wood), Gloriana and Boris Godunov, all directed by Jones, and Oreste in Wilton’s Music Hall, directed by Gerard Jones.
 In the 2017/18 Season she returned to work on La bohème, directed by Richard Jones.

 Jordan Sherin has designed widely for opera and theatre.
 Her other opera work with Jones includes Lohengrin and Les Contes d’Hoffmann (Bavarian State Opera), The Makropulos Case (Frankfurt), Billy Budd (Netherlands Opera), Peter Grimes (La Scala, Milan), Falstaff and Der Rosenkavalier (Glyndebourne), Rusalka (Copenhagen), Rodelinda (English National Opera) and Die Meistersinger von Nürnberg (Welsh National Opera).
 Her other opera lighting includes Der Ring des Nibelungen (Nationale Reisopera), Otello (Bavarian State Opera), Don Giovanni (ENO) and Jenůfa (Vienna State Opera).